Mohanlal (film): Plot

 The story starts with Sethumadhavan entering a railway station and meeting Mr Who, a homeless wanderer and his dog.
 Mr Who deduces accurately that Sethu has come to the station to commit suicide by jumping in front of train.
 He then asks Sethu to tell him his story before he commits suicide as there is a long time for the next train to pass by the station.
-The first quarter of the movie shows the childhood and growth into adulthood of Meenukutty and friendship wth classmate Sethumadhavan who supports her abnormal adoration of actor Mohanlal and romance develops between the two.
+The first quarter of the movie shows the childhood and growth into adulthood of Meenukutty and friendship with classmate Sethumadhavan who supports her abnormal adoration of actor Mohanlal and romance develops between the two.
 It depicts how Meenukutty in every aspect or event in her life finds some connection to Mohanlal and his various movie roles and scenes.

 The movie also portrays how Sethumadhavan who marries Meenukutty deals with her manic adoration of Mohanlal which leads to several embarrassing life events for him like how she acts like a madwoman when she goes to see Ravanaprabhu movie whereby earning the utmost respect of the regional Mohanlal fans club members, or how she advises a girl to meet her boyfriend because Mohanlal did it in one movie and Sethu had to deal with parents ire.
 There are hilarious scenes of her attacking both verbally and physically anyone who complains about Mohanlal movies.
 She becomes pregnant with a child which is a long cherished dream of Sethu and his family but a late night trip to watch a movie followed by a bike accident on the way back leads to the miscarriage of the child which breaks both Meenu and Sethu's hearts and Sethu relocated from his home village to the city by getting a transfer from his bank job in the village to a branch in the city.